Battle of Baker's Farm: Aftermath

 The Battle of Beauharnois took place on November 10, which the Patriotes lost, ending the rebellion.
 The South Glengarry Volunteers from Upper Canada and a company of the 71st Regiment took part in the Battle of Beauharnois and spent much of their time following the battle rooting out Patriotes in the region and looting and burning much of the countryside.
 Dumochelle fled into the woods and reportedly died of starvation there.
 A report of damages done to the lands around Sainte-Martine claimed 35 houses, 19 barns, 45 sheds and stables burned and 376 families pillaged for a total of $146,181 in damages.

 108 Patriotes were brought to trial of which 99 were sentenced to death.
-12 were hanged, 58 deported to Australia, 2 banished and 22 sent home on a bond of good behavior.
+Twelve ultimately were hanged, 58 deported to Australia, 2 banished, and 22 sent home on a bond of good behaviour.
 By the end of December the last of the Frères Chasseurs were disbanded.